mos3abof/toggl_target/README.md

 If you are using linux, you most probably have Python already installed on your machine.
 If not, use your distro's package management system to install Python 2.7

-* Downloading the source code from [here](https://github.com/mos3abof/toggl_target/archive/master.zip)
+* Download and extract the source code from [here](https://github.com/mos3abof/toggl_target/archive/master.zip)
-* navaigate to the directory and run the following command to install the required packages :
+* Navigate to the extracted directory and run the following command to install the required packages :

 ```
 $ pip install -r requirements.txt
 ```

 * Copy `config.py-example` to `config.py`
-* In `config.py` add Your Toggl  API token which can be found in your Toggl account's settings.
+* In `config.py` add your Toggl API token, which can be found in your Toggl account's settings.
 * Change other values in `config.py` to match your case

 Installation on Windows
 -----------------------

 * If you don't have Python installed, then you must install Python 2.7 from [here](http://python.org/ftp/python/2.7.5/python-2.7.5.msi)
-* Download the file
+* Open the Windows command shell
-* Press the start button, select run, and run cmd.exe
-* In the command shell, run these commands
+* In the command shell, run the following commands

 ```
 python distribute_setup.py